Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Which cards would you recommend to open for a trip like yours?

 We’d recommend a few different cards for those looking to take a similar trip.
-The Alaska Airlines Visa Signature® Card and the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® were the cards we used to earn miles for our long-haul flights.
+The Alaska Airlines Visa Signature® credit card and the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® were the cards we used to earn miles for our long-haul flights.

 For our free night certificates, the Chase IHG Rewards Club Select (no longer available) and the Marriott Rewards® Premier Credit Card (no longer available) both came in handy.
 The newer versions of these hotel cards still come with a free night certificate: IHG® Rewards Club Premier Credit Card.